 With final breaching of the levees and hydrologic reconnection to Lagunitas Creek and Tomales Bay in October 2008, full restoration if the Giacomini Ranch and, to a lesser extent, Olema Marsh, was initiated.
-Monitoring continued during the Full Restoration period, with seven (7) scheduled and storm sampling events conducted in Year 1 (2008-2009) and five scheduled/storm sampling events conducted in Year 2 (2009-2010).
-Year 2 sampling events were conducted in early late October 2009; November 2009; late January 2010; mid-April 2010; and late July/early August 2010.
-At least two of these sampling events actually coincided with sizeable storm events (January, April), and, in general, Water Year (WY) 2010 (October 2009 - September 2010) was a much wetter year than the previous WY 2009 (Figure 1).
-While levee removal resulted in lowering of creek "bank" elevations to that sufficient to allow overflow of a 2-year-flood event, no overbank flooding from storm flows occurred during either WY 2009 or 2010.
+Monitoring continued during the Full Restoration period, with seven (7) scheduled and storm sampling events conducted in Year 1 (2008-2009); five scheduled/storm sampling events conducted in Year 2 (2009-2010), and six (6) scheduled and storm sampling events conducted in Year 3 (2010-2011).
 Timing and scale of monitoring efforts during Year 1 were constrained by loss of funding due to state budget issues, with full-scale monitoring only reinitiated once funding was re-secured.
+Sampling events in Year 3, which occurred in Water Year (WY) 2011, were conducted in early late October-early November 2010; November 2010; late January-early February 2011; late March 2011; late-April to early May-2011; and mid- to late-July 2011.

-This technical memorandum summarizes changes in water quality conditions within the Project Area during the second year after restoration for WY 2010.
-Water quality conditions in the Project Area during the first year after restoration and prior to restoration were summarized in two previous reports (Parsons 2009; Parsons 2010).
+This technical memorandum summarizes changes in water quality conditions within the Project Area during the third year after restoration for WY 2011.
+Water quality conditions in the Project Area during the first and second years after restoration and prior to restoration were summarized in two previous reports (Parsons 2009; Parsons 2010; Parsons 2011).
 Some improvement in water quality conditions were expected immediately following restoration due to decreases in residence time for leveed waters.
 However, these improvements were expected to be tempered to a large degree initially by pulses in sediment and nutrients from re-working of exposed soils by tides, floods, and decomposition and mineralization of pasture vegetation, with variables such as pH and dissolved oxygen (D.O.) responding accordingly to the resulting flux in nutrients.

-During the first year after restoration, the speed with which conditions improved within the Project Area for variables such as dissolved oxygen and nitrate and fecal coliform concentrations far exceeded our expectations, and expected issues as discussed above with temporary increases in turbidity and temporary decreases in dissolved oxygen and pH did not materialize.
-Some of this may have resulted from the fact that WY 2009 was a dry year, and few large storms occurred that would have contributed to reworking of this evolving landscape, even though some of the few larger storm events that did occur were captured.
+During the first two years after restoration, the speed with which conditions improved within the Project Area for variables such as dissolved oxygen and nitrate and fecal coliform concentrations far exceeded our expectations, and expected issues as discussed above with large temporary increases in turbidity and temporary decreases in dissolved oxygen and pH did not materialize.
+Some of this may have partially resulted from the fact that WY 2009 was a dry year, and few large storms occurred that would have contributed to reworking of this evolving landscape, even though some of the few larger storm events that did occur were captured.
+Even in the second year, which was much wetter, there were no overbank flooding events.
 Despite the lack of storms, reworking of the landscape did occur, largely due to reintroduction of tidal action, with shoals evident at the mouth of newly created tidal channels due to sediment efflux from the marsh (KHE 2009).